One of my top five pubs

 Nearest attraction: National Gallery, 0.2 miles

 Why settle for one pub when you can have two?
 That was obviously the thinking behind the landlords of the Ship(s) and Shovell(s) when they were first established on either side of Craven’s Passage.
-Stumbling across one of London’s very few two-part pubs (see the Euston Tap) you will assume you are seeing double and then start to wonder whether these jolly red inns are actually mirror images of each other inside?
+When you first stumble across one of London’s very few two-part pubs (see the Euston Tap) you will assume you are seeing double.
+Then you will start to wonder: are these jolly red inns actually mirror images of each other inside?

 EST: 1852.
 Monarch: Victoria